 When you sign up, let us know what topics and regions you are most interested in so that we can send you the emails most relevant to you.
 We'll also let you know about our Spotlights and other new content and services that SciDev.Net are launching.

 There's no question that mobile devices have become a staple in everyday living around the world.
-So we have launched an optimised mobile version of SciDev.Net to make it even easier for you to access the website, and any of the great stories, wherever you are.
+So you are now on an entirely responsive version of SciDev.Net making it even easier for you to access the website, and any of our articles, wherever you are.

 We offer a range of webfeeds for individuals and websites to keep track of our most recent headlines, giving immediate access to articles as they are published on the SciDev.Net website.
 All feeds are available in English, French and Spanish.
 They can be universal or tailored to a particular region or topic.

 Our website feed is for individuals or organisations who wish to show a SciDev.Net news feed on their own website.
 SciDev.Net provides the HTML coding required and allows the design to be adapted to suit your website.
 These feeds are maintenance free, as they are updated automatically as soon as a new article appears on the SciDev.Net website.
 Each feed carries the latest articles, including a short headline, introduction and link to the full article.
 To see an example in use you can visit the TWAS website.